January 24, 2020

 You should see an image that looks like the one below, then click ‘Let’s go!’

 On the next screen, you’ll be able to completely customize your site.
-The left-hand menu offers you a ton of different options, so you can create your store however you see fit.
+The left-hand menu offers you a ton of different options, so you can create your store as you see fit.
+However, to help make data-driven design choices, we recommend using an AI heatmap, which can predict how visitors will view your page.

 Once you’re satisfied with how your store looks click the ‘Publish’ button.